About the Hackathon

 1. Description and Overall Objective

-The 2023 EU-EaP Civic Tech Acceleration Hackathon brings together around 45 civil society activists, IT professionals and designers from the Eastern Partnership and EU countries to enhance existing prototypes of digital solutions that would enable civil society to contribute to improved transparency and accountability in the EaP countries, as well as to address the concrete needs of communities, and/or lead to the improvement of public services.
+The 2023 EaP Civic Tech Hackathon brings together around 50 civil society activists, IT developers and graphic designers from the Eastern Partnership countries to work on new digital solutions that would enable civil society to contribute to improved transparency and accountability in the EaP countries, as well as to address the concrete needs of communities, and/or lead to the improvement of public services.
 The Hackathon is organised by the EU-funded Eastern Partnership Civil Society Facility project.

 The Hackathon winner(s) will receive financial and expert support from the European Union to finalise and launch their civic tech solution(s).